Sudan (rhinoceros): Return to Kenya

 In December 2009 the rhinos were moved to the Ol Pejeta Conservancy for a "Last Chance To Survive" breeding program, along with three other northern white rhinoceroses.
 It was hoped that Ol Pejeta would provide a more natural habitat and better hormonal balance for the animals to induce breeding.
 However, breeding attempts with Sudan at Ol Pejeta Conservancy were unsuccessful.

 One of the other three rhinos transported in the Ol Pejeta Conservancy, Suni, died in 2014.
 Sudan then lived the final years of his life with his daughter Najin and granddaughter Fatu.

 Northern white rhinoceroses are guarded 24 hours a day at the conservancy to protect them from poaching, which is a major problem for rhinoceroses.
 The protection includes horn-embedded transmitters, watchtowers, fences, drones, guard dogs, and trained armed guards around the clock.

 Death

 At the end of 2017, Sudan suffered from an infection in his right hind leg.
 Although his condition improved in subsequent months, the infection returned, and, in March 2018, his state seriously deteriorated, despite intensive care.
 In the final years of his life, Sudan was protected by armed guards around the clock.
 He was euthanized on 19 March 2018, after suffering from "age-related complications."

 In the weeks before Sudan's death, Richard Vigne, CEO of the Ol Pejeta Conservancy, stated that "Sudan has been technically infertile for many years, so him dying is not going to affect the possibilities of recovery for the northern white rhino as a species."

-The skin-mount of Sudan and the skeleton of Nabire are on display in the National Museum in Prague, Czech Republic until the end of 2021.
+The skin-mount of Sudan and the skeleton of Nabire were on display in the National Museum in Prague, Czech Republic until the end of 2021.